 Every tenant is different in occupancy needs.
 The space that they inspect to potentially lease will be interpreted differently.
 You have to be a good communicator to get to the key issues that the tenant sees as important to them.
+What is important to them in the lease occupancy?
+Get to the answer to that premises question.

 This uniqueness makes your job both challenging and interesting.
 Your skill in the leasing inspection process will directly relate to the commission you achieve.